Updated July 3, 2023

 - option: We can provide the different flags as options that are compatible with wget command.

-- URL: As per the requirement, we can pass the full qualified URL to the wget command.
+- URL: We can pass the full qualified URL to the wget command as per the requirement.

 How does Linux wget Command work?

-- Basically it is more robust and safe to get the files from different platforms.
+- Basically, it is more robust and safe to get files from different platforms.

-- The wget utility is design in such a way that it will work in an unstable or slow network.
+- The wget utility is designed in such a way that it will work in an unstable or slow network.

-- When any file is trying to download but due to network connection the file was not downloaded completely.
+- When any file is trying to download but due to network connection, the file is not downloaded completely.